hrdwrrsk/vertex-icons/README.md

 **Note:** This is an unfinished beta version.
 It may not work as expected in some cases.

 The Vertex icon theme is designed to go well together with the Vertex Gtk theme.
+This fork is created for creating icons for dark toolbar, New indicator (panel) icons, and more.

 At the moment it includes mainly icons for folders and mimetypes.

 ### Requirements